Sidd6767/Summer-Intern-25/README.md

 * Instead of multiple receivers which may cause interfernce, use of only one receiver is optimal.
 * Signal to be transmitted is white noise instead of some specific waveform, to better identify the disturbances caused by the obstacle.

+**5 June**
+* Experimented the new setup of one Tx and one Rx by sending a white burst noise for 0.1 seconds.
+* The received power levels were plotted and the trends in power were observed.